laduplessis/Introduction-to-BEAST2/README.md

-This is a simple introductory tutorial to help you get started with using BEAST2 and its accomplices.

 ## Background

 Before diving into performing complex analyses with the BEAST2 one needs to understand the basic workflow and concepts.
 While BEAST2 tries to be as user-friendly as possible, the amount of possibilities can be overwhelming.